-21. Social Security Scotland must make a re-determination within 56 calendar days of receiving the request.
+20. Social Security Scotland must make a re-determination within 56 calendar days of receiving the request1.
 This starts from the day a valid request is received.

-1 PADP regs, reg.
-46(2)(a)
+1 Scottish Adult DLA Regs, Reg.
+49(2)(a)

-- 22. There is no provision in the regulations or the 2018 Act that allows for an individual to withdraw a request for a re-determination. - 23.
-If the request for re-determination is late, the 56 calendar days begin on the day when the Social Security Scotland decides that they will accept the request.
+- 21. There is no provision in the regulations or the 2018 Act that allows for an individual to withdraw a request for a re-determination. - 22.
+If the request for re-determination is late, the 56 calendar days begin on the day when the Social Security Scotland decides that they will accept the request1.
 It is only at this point that the request is considered valid.

-1 PADP regs, reg.
-46(2)(b)
+1 Scottish Adult DLA Regs, Reg.
+49(2)(b)

-24. If Social Security Scotland decide that the request for a re-determination is not made in such form as required, but the First-tier Tribunal later decide that the request for re-determination should be accepted, the 56 calendar days for re-determination begins on the day the First-tier Tribunal makes that decision.
+23. If Social Security Scotland decide that the request for a re-determination is not made in such form as required, but the First-tier Tribunal later decide that the request for re-determination should be accepted, the 56 calendar days for re-determination begins on the day the First-tier Tribunal makes that decision.1